A bit better: Variants of duality in geometric algebras with degenerate metrics: A bit better: Implementing the double algebra approach

 \textbf{Strict interpretation:} When the geometric product is called on two multi-vectors whose \texttt{isDual} fields differ, the geometric product is not defined.
 In the double algebra representation, this is self-evident.
 And in the single algebra interpretation, we pointed out above that the proper alternation of the \texttt{isDual} field is important to obtain correct answers.
 Conclusion: this exception should signal an error.
 Such a strategy can be useful for programmers to improve their code.

-\textbf{Lenient interpretation:} It's not an error, it's a type conversion problem, a very-well known and understood theme in numerical mathematics.
+\textbf{Lenient interpretation:} It's not an error, it's a type conversion challenge.
+Type conversion is well-known and understood topic in numerical mathematics.
 Consider the product of two real numbers $a*b$.
 Each of $a$ and $b$ has a specific type: \texttt{int, float, double,...}.
 At the hardware level, multiplication is only defined for arguments of the same type.
 In order to handle all possible combinations of types, a hierarchy of promotions has been developed and embedded in compilers so that the output value has optimal properties, in this case, retains the maximal precision.
 If for example \texttt{int a = 5; double b = 10; a*b;} will implicitly convert $a$ to a \texttt{double} value before calculating $a*b$, which then is of type \texttt{double}.

-The double algebra approach invites a similar treatment. $\PN$ maps between two different representations of the same geometric element, one plane-based, one point-based.
-In analogy, when $a$ and $b$ are in different algebras, we can establish a type promotion rule to obtain elements of the same algebra.
-When we do euclidean geometry, the primary algebra of interest is $G$, so we promote the element of $G^*$ to $G$ before carrying out the calculation.
+The double algebra approach invites a similar treatment. $\PN$ maps between two different representations of the same geometric element, one plane-based, one point-base, analogous to having float and double representations of a real number.
+In this analogy, when $a$ and $b$ are in different algebras, we establish a type promotion rule to obtain elements of the same algebra before carrying out the operation.
+When we are doing euclidean geometry, the primary algebra of interest is $G$, so we promote the element of $G^*$ to $G$ before carrying out the calculation.
 The complete pseudo-code becomes:

 Note that this treatment only applies when the \texttt{isDual} fields of the original two arguments don't match.
 If the arguments match, the multiplication takes place in the algebra implied by the \texttt{isDual} fields.